sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_logging.md

 ## Core concepts

-1. `lib/log` intentionally does not export directly usable log functions.
-Users should hold their own references to loggers, so that fields can be attached and log output can be more useful with additional context, and pass `Logger` instances to components as required.
+1. `github.com/sourcegraph/log` intentionally does not export directly usable (global) log functions.
+Users should hold their own references to `Logger` instances, so that fields can be attached and log output can be more useful with additional context, and pass `Logger`s to components as required.
-   1. Do not call `log.Scoped` wherever you need to log - consider passing a `Logger` around explicitly.
+   1. Do not call the package-level `log.Scoped` wherever you need to log - consider passing a `Logger` around explicitly, and [creating sub-scoped loggers using `(Logger).Scoped()`](#scoped-loggers).
    2. [Do not add `Logger` to `context.Context`](https://dave.cheney.net/2017/01/26/context-is-for-cancelation).
    3. [Do not create package-level logger instances](https://dave.cheney.net/2017/01/23/the-package-level-logger-anti-pattern).
-2. `lib/log` should export everything that is required for logging - do not directly import a third-party logging package such as `zap`, `log15`, or `log`.
+2. `github.com/sourcegraph/log` should export everything that is required for logging - do not directly import a third-party logging package such as `zap`, `log15`, or the standard `log` library.

 ## Handling loggers

-Initialize `github.com/sourcegraph/log` package within your program's `main()` function, for example:
+Before creating loggers, you must initialize `github.com/sourcegraph/log` package within your program's `main()` function.
+Initialization includes metadata about your service, as well as log sinks to tee log entries to additional destinations.

+For example, a typical initialization process looks like this:

 ```go
 import (